 Shadow Economy Index for the Baltic Countries

-The aim of the SSE Riga “Shadow Economy Index for the Baltic Countries” is to measure the size of the shadow economies in Latvia, Lithuania and Estonia, as well as to explore the main factors that influence participation in the shadow economy.
-The Index is measured annually since 2009.
+The aim of the Stockholm School of Economics in Riga (SSE Riga) "Shadow Economy Index for the Baltic Countries" is to measure and analyze the size of the shadow economies in Latvia, Lithuania, and Estonia, as well as to identify the main factors influencing participation in the shadow economy.
+The Index has been measured annually since 2009.

-Additionally, the video recording of the annual SSE Riga "Shadow Economy Index in the Baltic States" presentation, followed by a discussion among experts and entrepreneurs, is now available for viewing.
-The recording took place on May 30, 2023 and the event was organized in cooperation with the Latvian Chamber of Commerce and Industry (LCCI).
+The video recording from June 12, 2024, of the annual SSE Riga "Shadow Economy Index in the Baltic States" presentation, followed by a discussion among politicians, state institution representatives, and entrepreneurs.
+The event was organized in cooperation with the Latvian Chamber of Commerce and Industry (LCCI).

 In cooperation with